EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 ## # … with 40 more rows
 ```

-we can visualize the result of `augment()` to see how well the clustering performed.
+We can visualize the result of `augment()` to see how well the clustering performed.

 ```r